 -There are really very few people who know how to live with love.
 Love makes them act in courage and speak truth to power.
 These are the teachers we should learn from.

 -Some people can eat a tortured lamb while treating their cats and dogs better than children are treated.
 Others go pray in a church to the prince of peace (Jesus who asked us to love our enemies) and then drop a 1000 pound bomb on a city obliterating hundreds of lives.
 We could cite hundreds of other such things that make good material for stand-up comedy (or drama).
-But my responsibility is to reflect on my own behavior.
+But my responsibility is to reflect on my own behavior and change and help.

 -Strive to live life free from hypocricy, envy, self-indulgence, jeolousy, vanity, and frivolty.